cklapperich/Eidetic/README.md

 ## TODO

 - detect rate limits and retry with exponential backoff
-- handle oversized docs better - split them up into chunks automatically, maybe?
-- re-implement the warning for oversized docs
-- docstrings
 - add a TransformComponent that splits documents into smaller documents and then adds them to the docstore
     - or better yet, a TransformComponent that simply adds the nodes to the docstore and does nothing else
     - then you can build a pipeline like this: ChapterSplitter -> DocstoreCatcher -> SentenceSplitter -> DocumentContextExtractor
 - make this an installable package
 - make this into an MCP server
-- make a pull request to llama_index ?
+- make a pull request to llama_index?